realSinged/kafka-cli/Readme.md

           --group-id string            The consumer group ID (default "kafka-cli") -h, --help                       help for consumerg
           --topics string              The topics to consume,more than one should be separated by commas

+**Admin**

+    ./kafka-cli admin -h

+    Admin operations. delete records, list consumer groups, describe groups, list group offsets, delete groups, describe cluster, describe log dirs and etc

+    Usage:
+      kafka-cli admin [flags]

+    Examples:

+    # List all consumer groups
+        ./kafka-cli admin --list-consumer-groups

+    # Describe a certain consumer group
+        ./kafka-cli admin --describe-groups --groups=garvin

+    # Delete consumer groups
+        ./kafka-cli admin --delete-groups --groups=garvin

+    # Delete message records, records which less than specified offset will be deleted
+        ./kafka-cli admin --delete-records --topics=singed --partitions=1,2 --offset=100

+    # List consumer offset
+        ./kafka-cli admin --list-consumer-offsets --groups=garvin --topics=singed,test --partitions=0,1,2

+    # Describe cluster
+        ./kafka-cli admin --describe-cluster

+    # Describe log dirs
+        ./kafka-cli admin --describe-log-dirs --brokers=0,1

+    Flags:
+      -b, --bootstrap-server string   The Kafka server to connect to.more than one should be separated by commas (default "localhost:9092")
+          --brokers string            The brokers commands will act on.
+          --delete-groups             Delete consumer groups, when specified, groups should also specified --delete-records            Delete record, when specified, topics, partitions and offset should also specified --describe-cluster          Get information about the nodes in the cluster --describe-groups           Describe a certain consumer group,when specified, groups should also specified --describe-log-dirs         Get information about all log directories on the given set of brokers, when specified, brokers should also specified
+          --groups string             The consumer groups commands will act on.
+      -h, --help                      help for admin
+          --list-consumer-groups      List all consumer groups
+          --list-consumer-offsets     List consumer offsets, when specified, groups, topics, partitions should also specified, and will use cartesian product of topics and partitions
+          --offset int                The offset commands will act on.
+          --partitions string         The partitions commands will act on, separate by commas.
+          --topics string             The topics commands will act on, separate by commas.

 Please use `./kafka-cli -h` or `./kafka-cli [command] -h` for more detail.